aundrae/aundrae.github.io/about.md

 Hello, my name is Justin Ramjattan.
 I am a 3rd year BSc Computer Science student at the [University of the West Indies St.Augustine](https://sta.uwi.edu/).
 My main fields of interest are, development of Native Applications and Web Applications.
 I also have basic knowledge in Machine Learning.
 I am proficient in C, C++, Java, Python, SQL, Kotlin, Javascript and Swift.
-I also do designing of flyers.
+I also do graphical designs.

 As a student I accomplished the following:
 - I am the on Board of Executives for [The UWI Computing Society](https://theuwics.github.io).